DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 For a teacher training course where you are paid a salary, you will need a skilled worker visa.
 Your visa must be sponsored by the school employing you, which needs to be a licensed sponsor of skilled worker visas.

-[Find postgraduate teacher training](https://www.gov.uk/find-postgraduate-teacher-training-courses) lists courses offered by providers where you can be sponsored for a skilled worker visas.
+You can [find postgraduate teacher training providers](https://www.gov.uk/find-postgraduate-teacher-training-courses) where you can be sponsored for a skilled worker visas.
 Currently, places on these courses are very limited.
 Before you apply for a salaried teacher training place, we suggest you contact the training provider to check you can be sponsored.

 You’ll be able to apply for your visa if: